 Students in Business and elsewhere are increasingly looking for and want enriching experiences during their university years.
 The University is increasingly aware that much learning takes place in a variety of environments – in the classroom, by observing great leaders in action, and through the reflections on leadership that these leaders provide.
 Both the University of Alberta and the Alberta School of Business need to prepare students to take key positions in society after graduation, and to become strong ethical and motivated leaders.

 The Leadership Certificate program is a two year program aimed at producing a transformative experience for undergraduate students; an experience that provides them with access to and mentorship by individuals with proven leadership qualities in the local, national and international communities.
 Academic coursework is provided by Faculty members trained in leadership and who conduct research in this area.
 Additional learning experiences are provided by leaders from across Alberta and Canada in many different disciplines.

-Senior Administration in the Faculty, including Dean Joseph Doucet and Associate Dean Andras Marosi, the current Director of the LCP Elaine Geddes, and the incoming Director, Michelle Inness are committed to this program.
+Senior Administration in the Faculty, including Dean Joseph Doucet and Associate Dean Andras Marosi, and the current Director of the LCP Dr. Michelle Inness, are committed to this program.
 Instructors Maria David-Evans, Dr. Heather Caltagirone, Michelle Height and Dr. Michelle Inness are committed to playing strong roles in the mentoring and support of students in the program.

 Connect to the Community

 Guest lecturers and speakers will come from the local and national community in the seminar and lecture series.
 Speakers will be leaders in academic life, business, professions, military, government, and the volunteer, cultural and non-profit communities as examples.
 Leadership in all areas of life will be stressed.